mpc-hc/mpc-hc/Readme.md

 Media Player Classic - Home Cinema (MPC-HC) is a free and open source (OSS) video and audio player for Windows.
-MPC-HC is based on the original Guliverkli project and contains a lot of additional features and bug fixes.
+MPC-HC is based on the original Guliverkli project and contains many additional features and bug fixes.

 We are in dire need of new developers of any kind.
 If you can code a little, or you can create logos for the player and images for the file associations, or you can create/maintain the main